philippG777/1k.js/README.md

 ### $(`query`)
 Selects elements in jQuery-style: the `query`-argument is a css selector.
 You can use all classic methods and maps on the resulting elements like `.innerHTML` ant `.style.color`.
-It will add methods to the selected element, this extentions are in the `_1kExt`-map defined.
+It will add methods to the selected element, this extensions are in the `_1kExt`-map defined.

 ### get(`url`, `callback` [, `type`])